Two Types of Workplace Conflict and How to Deal with Them

 Two heads are better than one is the basic assumption of teamwork.

 Teams benefit from combined experience, expertise, and capabilities.
-But it also means that they face differing opinions, strategies, and processes to approach a task, which can lead to conflict.
+But it also means that they face differing opinions, strategies, and processes to approach a task, leading to conflict.

-Workplace conflict is avoided to prevent hurt feelings or tension, but Patrick Lencioni found that the avoidance of conflict leads to the toxicity managers fear.
+Workplace conflict is avoided to prevent hurt feelings or tension, but Patrick Lencioni found that conflict avoidance leads to the toxicity managers fear.